light-beam/tictactoe_ex/README.md

   `mix test —cover` - This will print to the command line

 - to get test coverage details:
-  `mix coveralls.details` - This will print to the command line
+  `mix coveralls.detail` - This will print to the command line

 - to get test coverage as html file:
   `mix coveralls.html` - This will create cover/excoveralls.html in the root of the project